Campervan Reviews

 The base Redwood comes with a six-speed manual gearbox.
 It is perfectly adequate.
 The Fiat Ducato manual is not unpleasant to drive, and 140 horsepower is enough for a van of this size and weight.
 But if you have ever driven a 3.5-tonne campervan in stop-start traffic, through narrow town centres, or up a multi-storey car park ramp, you will already know that an automatic makes life considerably easier.

 For most people, the 140 horsepower automatic at £3,420 is the sweet spot.
-The 180 is nice to have on Alpine passes but difficult to justify on a balance sheet.
+A more powerful engine is nice to have on long Alpine climbs but harder to justify on a balance sheet.

-The standard Redwood comes with a 4-kilowatt gas warm air heating system with a 10-litre warm water boiler.
+The standard Redwood comes with a 6-kilowatt diesel warm air heating system with a 10-litre warm water boiler.
 It works.
 It will keep you warm.
 But it relies on your gas bottles, which means carrying weight and finding places to refill or exchange them, and it does not work as efficiently at altitude or in very cold conditions.

 The diesel heating upgrade brings a 6-kilowatt diesel-powered warm air heater that draws from the vehicle's fuel tank.
 No separate gas dependency for heating.
 An 1,800-watt electric bar heater for faster warm-up when you are on hook-up.
 An atmospheric pressure sensor that adjusts the heater's operation at altitude.
 This is the kind of heating system that lets you use the van in February in the Scottish Highlands without lying awake wondering if the gas will last until morning.